-Before the commencement of the judicial proceedings it is recommended to have in place all evidence that the plaintiff will use to substantiate the claim.
-Lawsuits in Greece must be precise and refer to all points of fact that will be under judicial review.
+Before the commencement of judicial proceedings, it is recommended to have in place all evidence that the plaintiff will use to substantiate the claim.
+Lawsuits in Greece must be precise and refer to all points of fact under judicial review.
 No supplementing of the facts is allowed subsequent to filing.
 As a first step, a test purchase of the goods at issue is usually recommended.

-Further, the trademark owner may request, through a law suit or interim measures petition, the delivery of information by the infringer on sales figures and networks or channels of distribution of the infringing products (eg, orders and invoices to end-consumers or retailers).
+Further, the trademark owner may request, through a lawsuit or an interim measures petition, the delivery of information by the infringer on sales figures and networks or channels of distribution of the infringing products.
 The same may be requested by a third party contributing to the infringement, to the extent that:

-- the third party was found to possess infringing products, or was using or providing infringing services on a commercial scale; or - the third party was involved in the production, manufacture or distribution of infringing goods or in the provision of infringing services.
+- the third party was found to possess infringing products, or was using or providing infringing services on a commercial scale; or - the third party was involved in the production, manufacture or distribution of infringing goods, or in the provision of infringing services.

-To the extent that a trademark owner has produced evidence to support its infringement claim, and also claims that evidence is in the hands of the defendant, it may request the court to order the defendant to provide such evidence.
+If a trademark owner has produced evidence to support its infringement claim and claims that evidence is in the hands of the defendant, it may request the court to order the defendant to provide such evidence.